 This page may contain affiliate links which means I may earn a commission if you use them.
-However, I only recommend tools that I use and trust.
+And girl, I only recommend products and services that I love and trust.

 But where is er’body?
 Where are all of your readers?

 I feel ya.
-Driving traffic to a new blog can feel pretty dang overwhelming.
+Driving traffic to a new blog can be pretty dang overwhelming.

 Where the heck do you even start, right?

-Well, after a boat load of trial and error, and an insane amount of research, I’ve discovered a few strategies that are pretty kick ass, if I do say so myself.
+After a boat load of trial and error, and an insane amount of research, I’ve discovered a few strategies that truly make a difference in my blog traffic.

 So, today I’ll save you a little time and heartache, and show you what really works to grow blog traffic you’ve been craving.